Folklore (Taylor Swift album): Legacy

 Folklore's release ignited widespread interest in the term "folklore" on the internet.
-In response to this mainstream attention, the American Folklore Society launched a website titled "What is Folklore?" and engaged in an online campaign to educate passersby about folklore studies.
+In response to this mainstream attention, the American Folklore Society launched a website titled "What is Folklore?" and engaged in an online campaign to educate the public about folklore studies.
 Folklorists were recruited to promote the academic field to the general public via social media.
 Metacritic's traffic skyrocketed by roughly half a million views upon Folklore's release.
-The site's founder Marc Doyle stated, "There's nothing quite like Taylor Swift", whose albums supply "a great deal of traffic and user participation" to the site whenever they are released.
+The site's founder, Marc Doyle, stated, "There's nothing quite like Taylor Swift", whose albums supply "a great deal of traffic and user participation" to the site whenever they are released.

-The album has been contextualized as a lockdown project by commentators, and earned a reputation as the archetypal quarantine album.
+The album has been contextualized as a lockdown project by commentators and earned a reputation as the archetypal quarantine album.
 The Guardian opined that Folklore was a respite from chaotic events.
 The Daily Telegraph called it "an exquisite, empathetic lockdown triumph".
 NME wrote the album will be remembered as "the quintessential lockdown album" that "felt like the perfect accompaniment for the weird loneliness" of 2020.
 Insider stated that Folklore would be known as "lockdown's one true masterpiece".
-Rolling Stone said the album may go down in history as "the definitive quarantine album" for providing comfort and catharsis "just when we needed it most".
+Rolling Stone said the album may go down in history as "the definitive quarantine album" for providing comfort and catharsis, "just when we needed it most".
 Billboard proclaimed that Folklore would be cherished as one of Swift's most influential albums.
 Uproxx noted how Folklore changed the tone of music in 2020, and its impact on the year's cultural landscape "can't be measured".